purestorage/helm-charts/pure-k8s-plugin/README.md

 This upgrade will not impact the in-use volumes/filesystems from data path perspective.
 However, it will affect the in-flight volume/filesystem management operations.
 So, it is recommended to stop all the volume/filesystem management operations before doing this upgrade.
 Otherwise, these operations may need to be retried after the upgrade.

-1. Uninstall the legacy installation by following [the instructions](https://hub.docker.com/r/purestorage/k8s/).
+1. Uninstall the legacy installation using the install script provided as `./install.sh --uninstall`.
 2. Reinstall via helm<br/>
     a.
-Convert pure.json into arrays info in your values.yaml (online tool: https://www.json2yaml.com/).
+Convert `pure.json` into the `arrays` info in your `values.yaml` (online tool: https://www.json2yaml.com/).
 3. Ensure `flexPath` match up exactly with kubelet's `volume-plugin-dir` parameter.<br/>
     a.
 How to find the full path of the directory for pure flex plugin (i.e. `volume-plugin-dir`)
     ```